-Grading.
-Subject to College and divisional regulations and with the consent of the instructor, all students, except concentrators in computer science, may register for regular letter grades, P/N grades, or P/F grades in any course in computer science.
+Nonconcentrators may take courses for either quality grades or, subject to College regulations and with consent of instructor, for P/F grades.
 A Pass grade is given only for work of C- quality or higher.
+Courses taken to meet general education requirements must be taken for quality grades.